Canon G7 X Mark II vs Sony WX800

 |Canon SX410« »||-||stereo||mono||-||-||-||2.0||-||-||-||Canon SX410|

 |Sony HX95« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Sony HX95|

-Both the G7X Mark II and the WX800 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the WX800 followed on from the Sony WX500.
+The WX800 is a recent model that features in the current product line-up of Sony.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G7 X Mark II and the Sony WX800?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.